Ahmad-Alawneh99/template-node-server-ts/README.md

-# template-node-server
+# template-node-server-ts

-* A simple nodeJS express server configured with ESLint and unit tests
+* A simple nodeJS express server configured with ESLint and unit tests.
+Now in typescript

 ## Features